Tierna la Noche: Bonus tracks

-Singles
+Promo

-Unreleased Singles
+Unreleased singles

 Tierna la Noche was remarkable in that every single song from the album received airplay and charted in the Mexican Top 40, although only eight of the eleven songs were officially released by the label.
 Tierna la noche, the most successful of these unreleased songs even peaked at number 7.
 Also receiving large airplay were Bailando Sola and Un Poco Loco.

 Tierna La Noche Tour

 Fey went on a nationwide tour in 1996.
 This tour, Tierna La Noche Tour, was recorded and released on VHS.
 The track listing consisted of hits and album cuts from her two albums at that point: